elastic/opentelemetry/docs/manual-configuration.md

 ## Limitations

-For more on limitations for the Elastic distribution Refer to the [limitations] documentation for more on
+For information on limitations for the Elastic distribution of the OpenTelemetry Collector, refer to the [limitations] documentation.